syncfusion-content/uwp-docs/uwp/sfChart/Styling-and-Customization.md

 * StackingColumn100Series
 * StepLineSeries

-The respect segment of each series will be your DataTemplate context, which contain the following properties in common.
+The respective segment of each series will be your DataTemplate context, which contain the following properties in common.
 This will be used to plot the custom shapes for the series.

 * `XData`-Returns the actual X value of the segment.
 * `YData`-Returns the actual Y value of the segment.